MicrosoftDocs/azure-docs/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking.md

 | Separate endpoints for sending entity linking and NER requests. |        | X      |
 | Model versioning                                                |        | X      |

-### Language support

-Using entity linking in various languages requires using a corresponding knowledge base in each language.
-For entity linking in Text Analytics, this means each language that is supported by the `entities` endpoint will link to the corresponding Wikipedia corpus in that language.
-Since the size of corpora varies between languages, it is expected that the entity linking feature's recall will also vary.
-See the [language support](../language-support.md#sentiment-analysis-key-phrase-extraction-and-named-entity-recognition) article for more information.

 #### [Version 2](#tab/version-2)

-### Supported entity types for Named Entity Recognition v2
+### Entity types

 > [!NOTE]
-> The following entities are supported by Named Entity Recognition(NER) version 2.
+> Named Entity Recognition(NER) version 2 only supports the following entities.
 NER v3 is in public preview, and greatly expands the number and depth of the entities recognized in text.

 | Type  | SubType | Example |
 |:-----------   |:------------- |:---------|